Andrew Braddock (politician): Parliamentary career

 Braddock is the Deputy Speaker of the Legislative Assembly and ACT Greens spokesperson for Multicultural Affairs, Transport, Democracy, Integrity, and Public Service Transformation, Emergency Services, Veterans, Municipal Services, and Carers.

-Braddock has been Acting Speaker since 10 November 2025 when the incumbent speaker Mark Parton resigned following his election to Canberra Liberals leadership.
-A new Speaker will be elected 2 December 2025 when the assembly next sits.
+Braddock was Acting Speaker from 10 November to 2 December 2025 when the incumbent speaker Mark Parton resigned following his election to Canberra Liberals leadership.
+Jeremy Hanson was elected the new Speaker on 2 December 2025 when the assembly next sat.

 Personal life

-Braddock and his wife, who he is a part-time carer for due to having physical and mental disabilities, have twin daughters and two dogs.
+Braddock has twin daughters and two dogs.

 In 2013, Braddock's first child Connor Jack Braddock was stillborn.

 Braddock is a self-described introvert.